 AKMA Application Keys KAF shall use explicit lifetimes based on the operator's policy.
 The lifetime of KAF shall be sent by the AAnF as described in clauses 6.2 and 6.3.
 In case that a new AKMA Anchor Key KAKMA is established, the AKMA Application Key KAF can continue to be used When the KAF lifetime expires, a new AKMA Application Key is established based on the current AKMA Anchor Key KAKMA.

-NOTE: When the KAF lifetime expire and the KAKMA does not change in AAnF, according to the Annex A.4, the AKMA Application Key which is established based on the current AKMA Anchor Key KAKMA is not a new one.
+NOTE: When the KAF lifetime expire and the KAKMA does not change in AAnF, according to the Annex A.4, the AKMA Application Key which is established based on the current AKMA Anchor Key KAKMA is not a new one, then the AAnF should reject the key request from the AF.

-*** 2nd Change ***
+*** 3rd Change ***